MPTB/HDD-Activity-Agent/.github/ISSUE_TEMPLATE/bug_report.md

 4. The bug lies here.

 **Expected behavior:**
-Give us a clear and concise description of what you would have expected would happen when the action had been triggered.
+Give us a clear and concise description of what you would have expected to have happened when the action had been triggered.

 **Screenshots & Miscellaneous:**
 If you are able to, add screenshots to provide further context and clarity to the aforementioned problem(s).